shashwatah/mastak/README.md

 }
 ```

-> ?: these parameters are not required.
+> ? - parameter is not required.

 ### CacheInput

-`CacheInput` defines all the data that needs to be input to set aur update an API.
+`CacheInput` defines all the data that needs to be input to set or update an API.

 ```ts
 interface CacheInput {